 The Klein Omics Lab

-The Klein Omics Lab, located at The Ohio State University, is working on integrating data from multiple Omics approaches to better understand human and animal disease and ultimately positively impacting our communities.
+The Klein Omics Lab is working on integrating data from multiple Omics approaches to better understand human and animal disease and ultimately positively impacting our communities.
 The Klein Omics Lab research is backed by over a decade of successfully studying products of metabolism (metabolomics and lipidomics).

 Metabolomics and Lipidomics